-When I was a volunteer, I began by taking an elderly gentleman who had only just moved to the area to the local lunch club; something he would not have felt comfortable to do on his own.
+One of our volunteers began by taking an elderly gentleman, who had only just moved to the area, to the local lunch club; something he would not have felt comfortable to do on his own.
 Here he met new friends and after a few months he was very happy to just go on his own.

 As you can see, the ethos behind the project is not complex, but when we simply extend the hand of friendship to those in need we really can change lives.